Gluing vertex algebras: Introduction

 \subsection{Acknowledgements}

-TC thanks Fedor Malikov for discussions on the algebra of chiral differential operators, and we all thank Yi-Zhi Huang for discussions and comments.
+TC thanks Fedor Malikov for discussions on the algebra of chiral differential operators, and we all thank Yi-Zhi Huang for discussions and comments, and the referee for comments and suggestions.
 TC is supported by NSERC $\#$RES0020460.
 SK is supported by a start-up grant provided by University of Denver.